Learn when, why, and how to use Primer Checkout events to build robust payment flows

 Primer Checkout components dispatch CustomEvent objects.
 Every Primer event is created with bubbles: true and composed: true, which means events propagate up through shadow DOM boundaries and can be caught at any ancestor element, including document.
 This design gives you two choices for where to listen, covered in the next section.

-The Android SDK communicates through two channels:
+The iOS SDK communicates through two mechanisms:

 Each platform has its own mechanism for receiving SDK events and state changes.